AndreNijman/EmuRust/README.md

-# Retro Launcher (Game Boy / NES / SNES / NDS / Nintendo 64 / GameCube)
+# Retro Launcher (Game Boy / NES / SNES / NDS / PlayStation / Nintendo 64 / GameCube)

-This project is a lightweight retro game launcher with built-in Game Boy, NES, SNES, Nintendo DS, and Nintendo 64 emulator cores (all rendered with SDL2).
+This project is a lightweight retro game launcher with built-in Game Boy, NES, SNES, Nintendo DS, PlayStation, and Nintendo 64 emulator cores.
 Drop ROMs into the `games/` directory and run one command to pick a title—no external emulators required for any of the handheld or console cores listed above.
 GameCube titles still hand off to Dolphin automatically when it is installed so you get full-speed emulation there as well.

 ## Requirements